 Of course, you wouldn’t want to reuse food that has already been eaten.
 But you can make use of food that would otherwise go to waste with the Too Good to Go app.
-You buy a Magic Bag from a participating cafe, restaurant or shop containing food left at the end of the day, so the contents of each bag is a surprise.
+You buy a Magic Bag from a participating cafe, restaurant or shop containing food left at the end of the day, so the contents of each bag are a surprise.
 I use it a lot and have enjoyed falafel, veg boxes and plenty of cake.

 Recycle – converting waste materials into new products

 According to WRAP’s Household Food and Drink Waste in the United Kingdom report, 24 million slices of bread are thrown away each day.
 But a few breweries have come up with a solution: brewing beer from surplus bread.
 Toast is one such company, and what’s more, they’re a Certified B Corporation, which shows they do business sustainably.
-Personally, I’m a big fan of their pale ale but have enjoyed all their beers I’ve tried.
+Personally, I’m a big fan of their pale ale but have enjoyed all the beers I’ve tried.